stgeorgeshurstville/bulletin/_docs/sermon.md

   has become the cornerstone;
 ¹¹
   the Lord has done this,
-   and it is marvelous in our eyes’ ?”
+   and it is marvelous in our eyes’?”

 ¹² Then the chief priests, the teachers of the law and the elders looked for a way to arrest him because they knew he had spoken the parable against them.
 But they were afraid of the crowd; so they left him and went away.